1RedOne/PSZenoss/README.md

 | Close-ZenossEvent      | v1.0 |
 | Update-ZenossEventLog | v1.0 |

-Using the scafolding we've provided, you can extend this module to any of Zenoss's other endpoints.
+ Using the scaffolding we've provided, you can extend this module to any of Zenoss's other endpoints.
 I'd recommend using the fan created documentation made by Pat Baker, [listed in the wonderful API Documentation here.](http://search.cpan.org/~patbaker/Zenoss-1.11/lib/Zenoss/Router/Events.pm#METHODS)

+ ####Get-ZenossDevice####
     Get-ZenossDevice

     Created Date       : 1/20/2010 6:44:21 PM

-... gets you information about your all devices in Zenoss
+ ... gets you information about all your devices in Zenoss

  ####Get-ZenossEvent####

     Get-ZenossEvent -DeviceName CHDTW1T